Ghands/Kaya/README.md

 Tester Interface is a web interface designed for primary testers.
 If users test their DApps through it, users should input the contract name and contract source code first.
 ![Kaya Start Webpage](./images/kaya_start.png)

 Then, Kaya will jump to the second page, users can get all the variables which can be set initial values.
-If necessary, users can input the web events with DBDL language (This language will be introduced in next section), the contract name is also needed.
+If necessary, users can input the web events with the setting format defined in Kaya, the contract name is also needed.
 ![Input web events and initial values](./images/kaya_second.png)

 Last, Kaya will output the variables whose value has been changed.
 There are following situations: